 From eastern Asia, introduced mid 1800’s for landscaping

 Take a look at the forest floor and it is likely that you will see bittersweet seedlings lying in wait.
 They are waiting for extra sunlight to filter down to their shady ground floor dwellings.
 When an old tree comes down, and a pocket of light opens up in the canopy, they spring into action.
 Now, with heightened photosynthetic rates, they grow rapidly, up to 12 feet per year.
 They springboard off of other vines and understory shrubs onto tree trunks, which they scale into the canopy.
 Over many years the woody vines thicken, eventually reaching up to 7 inches in diameter.
 While up until this point the vines have already smothered many other understory plants, this is where the real damage begins.
 The thick vines either girdle the trunks or weigh them down, eventually toppling them in storms.
 This in turn, leads to more light gaps which encourages the growth of more bittersweet seedlings, creating a positive feedback cycle that poses one of the greatest threats to the forests at the Preserve.
-To learn more about the research we have undertaken to combat this problem, click here.
+Learn more about our research on mitigating vine gap expansion by planting American Chestnut trees.

 Porcelain berry (Ampelopsis brevipedunculata)